-- Defining and establishing performance measures and setting targets. - Continuing to work with state, regional and local agencies in IDOT's Bureau of Safety Engineering Strategic Highway Safety Plan (SHSP).
-Coordination of planning activities and projects regarding highway safety concerns and safety measures will continue to be discussed at the MPO Technical Committee level as well as through continued participation with IDOT and MPO partner organizations.
+- Define and establish performance measures and setting - Continue to work with state, regional and local agencies in IDOT's Bureau of Safety Engineering Strategic Highway Safety Plan (SHSP). - Coordinate planning activities and projects regarding highway safety concerns and safety measures, which will continue to be discussed at the MPO Technical Committee level as well as through continued participation with IDOT and MPO partner organizations.
 Development of a transportation safety working group to further initiatives may also be involved in the overall safety planning framework.
-This work will continue throughout FY 2021. - Continuing to monitor and update air quality data. - Continuing to monitor IDOT's website http://wrc.gettingaroundillinois.com/pages/wrc.htm and additional IDOT data resources for current road and associated facilities conditions. - Monitor and update data for trips generated by tourism and special events. - Update to the MPO Management and Operations (M&O) Plan to incorporate recommendations as provided by the recent FHWA/FTA Federal Certification Review Report.
-The MPO will further explore CMP strategies, document the process within the M&O plan / planning initiative, as well as identify congestion mitigation projects within the
+This work will continue throughout FY 2022. - Monitor and update air quality data. - Monitor IDOT's website http://wrc.gettingaroundillinois. com/pages/wrc.htm and additional IDOT data resources for current road and associated facilities conditions. - Monitor and update data for trips generated by tourism and special events. - Update the Transportation System Management and Operations (TSMO) Plan to incorporate recommendations as provided by the recent FHWA/ FTA Federal Certification Review Report.
+The MPO will further explore CMP strategies, document the process within the TSMO planning initiative, as well as identify congestion mitigation projects within the annual TIP. - Research several planning initiatives and recommend integration, where appropriate, which could further TSMO strategies of the region, such as arterial management plans and regional traffic signal coordination plans.

-- annual TIP. - Research several planning initiatives and recommend integration, where appropriate, which could further Management & Operations strategies of the region, such as arterial management plans and regional traffic signal coordination plans. - Rail Planning including passenger (Amtrak) and commuter rail and associated facilities - Continuing to monitor and update the region's ITS Architecture. - Monitor the development of Primary Freight Network and other associated national federal issues pertaining to freight planning, transportation network accommodation, and economic development.
-Incorporate regional trends and initiatives to address movement of freight to/from/ through the MPO metropolitan planning area.
+- Research and plan for rail including passenger (Amtrak) and commuter rail and associated facilities. - Monitor and update the region's ITS Architecture. - Monitor the development of Primary Freight Network and other associated national federal issues pertaining to freight planning, transportation network accommodation, and economic development. - Incorporate regional trends and initiatives to address movement of freight to, from, and through the MPO metropolitan planning area.